 The glycemic load is the measure of a given food on blood glucose levels once the quantity of carbs (grams) in that food has also been factored into the assessment.
 It gives you a more precise and accurate picture of how food affects your glucose levels.

-The glycemic load is calculated by taking the GI x the amount of carbohydrate (grams) and dividing it by 100.*
+GL is calculated by taking the GI x the amount of carbohydrate (grams) and dividing it by 100.*

 GI of 55 is low; GL of 10 is low.

-This is important because there are some fruits and vegetables with a high glycemic index that may have a low glycemic load because they just don't contain enough carbs.
+This is important because there are some fruits and vegetables with a high

-An example is the carrot.
-The carb content in a single raw carrot is 11 grams.
-The glycemic index is 35 so the GL using the formula above is 3.8 which is low.
+grams.
+The glycemic index is 35 so the GL using the formula above is 3.8 which

-If you juice three carrots you have 33 grams of carbs and the GL is 11.5 which is just over the low GL of 10 so it's still reasonable.
+If you juice three carrots you have 33 grams of carbs and the GL is 11.5 which is just a little over the low GL of 10 so it's still reasonable.
 The health benefits of carrot juice are well worth it.

 The glycemic load considers the stress on your pancreas from the amount of the carbohydrate in the food.
 The GL, as it is sometimes called, is caused by eating too many carbs at once.
 This turns off the hormonal process that converts stored fat to energy.
 It can remain turned off for several hours after you have eaten which creates low energy and that sluggish feeling that is caused by an abnormal insulin response.
 If you are eating mainly low glycemic foods with a GL of 10 or under this will not happen. |

-Whole grains are carbohydrate dense so it's best to stick to the low glycemic ones and to limit your portions.
+Starchy foods like breads and crackers are carbohydrate dense so it's best to stick to the low glycemic ones and to limit your portions.

 There are many fruits and vegetables with a high